microsoft/RAFT/README.md

-Process cases incrementally and store/search the results in a service such as **[Microsoft Azure AI Search](https://learn.microsoft.com/en-us/azure/search/)**, which supports vector and hybrid retrieval—without loading the entire corpus at once.
+Process cases incrementally and store/search the results in a service such as **[Microsoft Azure AI Search](https://learn.microsoft.com/en-us/azure/search/)**, which supports vector and hybrid retrieval.

 ```python
 # Pseudocode: configure agents/models once; source, storage, and retry queue are yours.